WuerthPhoenix/tornado/README.md

 ### Engine
 The *Engine* is the second step of the pipeline.
 It receives and processes the events produced by the *Collectors*.

-Its behaviour is defined by an ordered set of *Rules*, that define:
+The outcome of this processing is fully defined by an ordered set of *Rules*; each *Rule* in the set determines:
-* the conditions an event has to respect to match them
+* the conditions a *Tornado Event* has to respect to match it
 * the actions to be executed in case of matching

-These Rules are parsed at startup from a configuration folder where they are stored in JSON.
+These Rules are parsed at startup from a configuration folder where they are stored in JSON format.

-When an event matches one or more *Rules*, the Engine produces a set of *Actions* and forward them to one or more *Executors*.
+When an event matches one or more *Rules*, the Engine produces a set of *Actions* and forwards them to one or more *Executors*.

 ### Executors
 The *Executors* are the last node of the Tornado pipeline.